erich666/NormalTextureProcessor/README.md

 ## Usage

 This system has a few major functions: analyze normals textures for what type and how good a normals texture they are, clean up textures that have problems, and convert from one normals texture type to another.
 Currently the system is limited to reading in 8-bit PNG and TGA (Targa) textures.
 16-bit PNG images can be read in, but are currently converted to 8 bits.
 To avoid name collisions with PNGs, Targa files read in and manipulated are output with the suffix "_TGA" added to the input file name, output as PNGs.
+JPEG is not supported, and I warn against using it unless forced, as its lossy compression is almost guaranteed to generate RGB's that convert to XYZ's that are not normalized.

 A fussy note on terminology: I use the term "normals texture" for any (usually blue-ish) texture that stores normal directions as RGB (or just RG) values.
 "Normal texture" can be confusing - what's an "abnormal texture"?
 I avoid the word "map" and always use "texture," but you'll see "normal map" commonly used instead of "normal texture" elsewhere.
 Technically, the "map" is how the texture is applied to a surface, a separate function irrelevant here.
 Various analysis messages in the program talk about "one level" or "two levels", which refers to 8-bit values.
 For example, if a blue channel value was expected to be 228 but was 230, that is two levels of difference.